 Board Leadership.
 Female directors represent 50% of our Board leadership positions.
-In May 2022, we made the following Board leadership changes:
+Our Board leadership is as follows:

-- Jan A. Bertsch, who formerly was Chair of the Audit and Finance Committee, was elected as our Independent Board Chair, succeeding our former Non-Executive Chairman who retired from the Board at that time. - Barbara A. Niland, who formerly was Chair of the Compensation Committee, was appointed Chair of the Audit and Finance Committee. - Gerhard F. Burbach was appointed Chair of the Compensation Committee, and James M. Jaska continued as Chair of the Governance Committee
+- · Jan A. Bertsch is our Independent Board Chair; - · Barbara A. Niland is Chair of the Audit and Finance Committee; - · Gerhard F. Burbach is Chair of the Compensation Committee; and - James M. Jaska is Chair of the Governance Committee.